akshell/docs/ref/ak/aspect.rst

 application on the fly by weaving :dfn:`advices` to functions and methods.
 An advice is a piece of code altering a function by adding some secondary or supporting logic to it.
-An advice weaved to a function form an :dfn:`aspect`, which could be temporary disabled or completely unweaved.
+An advice weaved to a function form an :dfn:`aspect`, which can be temporary disabled or completely unweaved.
 When a function is advised several times, an :dfn:`aspect chain` is formed: the first advice is weaved to the original function and each following advice is weaved to the previous aspect.
-Each aspect of the chain could be disabled or unweaved.
+Each aspect of the chain can be disabled or unweaved.

 __ http://en.wikipedia.org/wiki/Aspect-Oriented_Programming
 .. _aspect.js: http://www.akshell.com/apps/ak/code/aspect.js